 Dozens of studies followed, some confirming the link and some failing to find a connection.
 In 2009, a second group of researchers analyzed 14 studies that attempted to replicate the original gene-depression finding.
 The analysis, published in the Journal of the American Medical Association (JAMA), showed no evidence of a connection.

 But the 14 studies analyzed were a limited, biased sample, Sen said.
 He and his colleagues used a different statistical technique to analyze 54 studies on the link between the gene variant, stress and depression — almost every study published on the topic up until 2009.

 When all of the studies were taken into account, Sen said, "the major finding is that it looks like there is a small but significant interaction between the serotonin transporter gene and stress and depression.
 The people with the short allele are more vulnerable to stress."
-[Read: 100 Worst Things to Say to Someone Who's Depressed]
+[Read: 7 Ways Depression Differs in Men and Women]